To be considered for a place on the BPTC, you will normally have to satisfy two criteria:

 Months of entry

-Manchester Law School has a proud history of providing barrister training in the North West and has outstanding links to both the local legal profession and Northern Circuit (Chambers in Cheshire, Liverpool, Manchester and Preston).
+Manchester Law School has a proud history of providing barrister training in the North West and as a result has outstanding links to both the local legal profession and the Northern Circuit (Chambers in Cheshire, Liverpool, Manchester and Preston).
 Practitioners from the Northern Circuit will provide you with Additional Advocacy Classes for students and are on-hand at regular events to offer advice about your future as a barrister and obtaining pupillage.

-Manchester Law School offers excellent Pro Bono opportunities, allowing students to undertake voluntary legal work with many organisations.
-Our dedicated careers adviser will also provide assistance with finding mini-pupillages and initiating links to the profession.
+Manchester Law School offers excellent Pro Bono opportunities, allowing students to undertake voluntary legal work with our partner organisations.
+Our dedicated careers adviser will provide assistance with finding mini pupillages and initiating new links to the profession.
 You will also receive support with careers from your tutors and you will have the opportunity to increase your network at our many events including external speakers and members of the Northern Circuit.

 Fees and funding